artnoage/Podcast/README.md

    Options:
    - `<path_to_pdf_file>`: Path to the PDF file you want to convert into a podcast.
    - `--timestamp YYYYMMDD_HHMMSS`: (Optional) Use prompts from a specific timestamp.
-If not provided, it uses the most recent prompts.
+   - `--timestamp last`: Use the most recent timestamp (default behavior if no timestamp is provided).

    The script will:
    - Create a podcast using the specified or most recent prompts